 However, a word of caution here: studies measuring the direct impact of blood donation, iron levels, and cardiovascular health have produced inconsistent results.
 As such, some researchers don’t back the theory of improved cardiovascular health from blood donations due to lowered iron stores.8 In short, don’t look at blood donation as a cure for a heart problem or a way to prevent disease.
-If you do benefit from balanced iron levels, that’s a tick mark on its own.
+If you do benefit from balanced iron

 4. Possible Reduction In Certain Cancer Risk